-- Grey discoloration in the area surrounding the site of a metal implant
+- Graying of the skin in the area near the implant

 - Nervous system issues